adamwg/elastic-phoenix/README.md

 Contact Information
 -------------------

-Elastic Phoenix was developed in the Department of Computing Science at the University of Alberta.
+Elastic Phoenix was developed in the [Department of Computing Science at the University of Alberta][].
 Elastic Phoenix is made available under a BSD-style license, found in the LICENSE file.
 The original Phoenix source code was made available by Stanford University under the same license.